Mirena IUD Injury Attorneys

 - Tinnitus (buzzing in the ears)

 Untreated pseudotumor cerebri can progress into optic nerve complications causing complete blindness.
 Diagnosis of pseudotumor cerebri is typically done via magnetic resonance imaging (MRI) or spinal tap.
-Treatments vary from medication to a surgically implanted shunt that drains the excess fluid from the brain.
+Treatments vary from medication to a surgically implanted shunt that drains the buildup of fluid from the brain, thus alleviating the dangerous increase of fluid pressure.

-If you have used the Mirena IUD and have experienced complications which required laparoscopic surgical removal of the device or have experienced pseudotumor cerebri, contact Loncar Lyon Jenkins immediately to discuss your legal rights.
-Call our office at 1.800.285.4878 or use the link on the right side of this page.
-Loncar Lyon Jenkins Mirena IUD lawsuit evaluations are free and you pay nothing unless a recovery is obtained.
-Loncar Lyon Jenkins is investigating cases in all 50 states.
+If you have used the Mirena IUD and have experienced complications that required laparoscopic surgical removal of the device or have experienced pseudotumor cerebri, contact Loncar Lyon Jenkins immediately to discuss your legal rights.
+You may be owed financial compensation by Bayer Healthcare Pharmaceuticals.